 other radio equipment for which interference complaints would , in principle, not be investigated.

 Annex 1 of the Recommendation provides a list of reference receiver performance parameters to be considered for spectrum planning and investigation of interference for on site paging and commercially available amateur radio equipment.
 It was noted that the intention was that the list would be updated to include other equipment for which receiver parameter are not included in harmonised standards or in any ECC deliverable.

-To check original reference to determine if the below tables are relevant.
-If not move to annex or delete

-Table 1: List of reference receiver performance parameters to be considered for spectrum planning and investigation of interference for on site paging and commercially available amateur radio equipment
+However there was no update.

+Paremeter to be inserted